TobiasRoth/BDAEcology/docs/23-stan.md

 A Stan model consists of different named blocks.
 These blocks are (from first to last): data, transformed data, parameters, trans- formed parameters, model, and generated quantities.
 The blocks must appear in this order.
 The model block is mandatory; all other blocks are optional.

 In the *data* block, the type, dimension, and name of every variable has to be declared.
 Optionally, the range of possible values can be specified.
-For example, `vector[N] y;` means that y is a vector (type real) of length N, and `int<lower=0> N; means that N is an integer with nonnegative values (the bounds, here 0, are included).
+For example, `vector[N] y;` means that y is a vector (type real) of length N, and `int<lower=0> N;` means that N is an integer with nonnegative values (the bounds, here 0, are included).
 Note that the restriction to a possible range of values is not strictly necessary but this will help specifying the correct model and it will improve speed.
 We also see that each line needs to be closed by a column sign.
 In the parameters block, all model parameters have to be defined.
-The coefficients of the linear predictor constitute a vector of length 2, `vector[2] beta;.
+The coefficients of the linear predictor constitute a vector of length 2, `vector[2] beta;`.
 Alternatively, `real beta[2];` could be used.
 The sigma parameter is a one-number parameter that has to be positive, therefore `real<lower=0> sigma;`.

 The *model* block contains the model specification.
-Stan functions can handle vectors and we do not have to loop through all observations as typical for BUGS .
-Here, we use a Cauchy distribution as a prior distribution for sigma.
-This distribution can have negative values, but because we defined the lower limit of sigma to be 0 in the parameters block, the prior distri- bution actually used in the model is a truncated Cauchy distribution (truncated at zero).
-In Chapter 15 we explain how to choose prior distributions.
+Stan functions can handle vectors and we do not have to loop over all observations as typical for BUGS .
+Here, we use a [Cauchy distribution](#cauchydistri) as a prior distribution for sigma.
+This distribution can have negative values, but because we defined the lower limit of sigma to be 0 in the parameters block, the prior distribution actually used in the model is a truncated Cauchy distribution (truncated at zero).
+In Chapter \@ref(choosepriors) we explain how to choose prior distributions.

 Further characteristics of the Stan language that are good to know include: The variance parameter for the normal distribution is specified as the standard deviation (like in R but different from BUGS, where the precision is used).
 If no prior is specified, Stan uses a uniform prior over the range of possible values as specified in the parameter block.
 Variable names must not contain periods, for example, `x.z` would not be allowed, but `x_z` is allowed.
 To comment out a line, use double forward-slashes `//`.

 ## Run Stan from R
-We fit the model to the data that has been produced in Chapter 4.
-There, the vectors x and y have been simulated and n is the sample size.
+We fit the model to simulated data.
 Stan needs a vector containing the names of the data objects.
-In our case, x, y, and N are objects that exist in the R console.
+In our case, `x`, `y,` and `N` are objects that exist in the R console.

-The function stan starts Stan and returns an object containing MCMCs for every model parameter.
+The function `stan()` starts Stan and returns an object containing MCMCs for every model parameter.
 We have to specify the name of the file that contains the model specification, the data, the number of chains, and the number of iterations per chain we would like to have.
 The first half of the iterations of each chain is declared as the warm-up.
 During the warm-up, Stan is not simulating a Markov chain, because in every step the algorithm is adapted.
 After the warm-up the algorithm is fixed and Stan simulates Markov chains.

 ```r